Robeline, Louisiana: Education

 The former Robeline public school (Mascot was the Bulldogs) closed in 1980 because of a federal desegregation order.
 Elementary pupils were consolidated with nearby Marthaville; high schoolers were bused to Natchitoches Central High School.

 Parks and recreation

 Robeline is home of the annual Robeline Heritage Festival held the first weekend of October.
 Past performers have included several local musicians as well as Percy Sledge.

+The Adai Caddo Indians of Louisiana host an annual powwow at its cultural center and museum.

+St. Anne Catholic Church

+Located on the northside of Robeline, is the historic St. Anne Catholic Church.
+St. Anne Catholic Church was founded as a mission and part of the St. Augustine Parish.
+On March 11, 1856, the mission of St. Augustine at Isle Brevelle was decreed by Bishop Auguste Martin to be a parish in its own right and assigned Fr.
+Francois Martin to be its first resident pastor.
+St. Augustine Church (also known as the Isle Brevelle Church) expanded to serve four other churches in the area, St. Charles at Bermuda, St. Joseph's at Bayou Derbonne, St. Anne's on Old River, and St. Anne's at Spanish Lake serving the Adai Caddo Indians.
+The church is now a mission of the St. Francis of Assisi Church, Powhatan.